 Contrary to popular belief, Workers’ Compensation is not necessarily your only recourse when you have been injured on the job.
 Although you cannot sue your employer, if some other party unrelated to the business is responsible for causing the accident, then you may have a claim against that third party in addition to your Workers' Compensation claim (subject to offset).
 Think about the following ways you could be injured on the job:

 - You are involved in a car accident while running errands for work or making deliveries

 - You are working off-site and are injured because of a dangerous condition on the premises

 - You are injured due to the use of a defective piece of equipment or machinery

-In all of these situations, you may have a claim of negligence, premises liability or strict products liability against the other driver, property owner or product manufacturer.
+In all of these situations, you may have a claim of negligence, premises liability, or strict product liability against the other driver, property owner, or product manufacturer.
 That party could be liable to you for all of your present and future medical expenses, present and future lost wages, pain and suffering, and other damages allowed by law.
 Damages recoverable in a civil lawsuit can be much higher than you would typically receive from Workers' Compensation.

 How You Can Proceed with a Third-Party Negligence Lawsuit

 If you have suffered a work-related injury, you always want to file for workers’ compensation benefits as soon as possible to get medical care and wage replacement.
 However, if the facts suggest you could sue for negligence, you should immediately contact a personal injury attorney who handles workplace injuries.